Elizabethan collar: Allergies or flea treatment

 In addition to medicine such as ointments and pills, Elizabethan collars are necessary when dealing with an animal that is suffering from an allergy reaction.
 The main reasons are to prevent the animal from ingesting any of the medicine being applied on the skin, or to prevent it from harming itself in the infected area.

-Viruses and fungus
+Viruses and fungi

 In addition to preventing the animal from harming themselves or ingesting medicine being applied on their skins, Elizabethan collars also prevent the animal from further spreading the infection due to it licking, biting, or scratching itself elsewhere after touching the infection area.
 Hot spots, an infection that could be attributed to multiple reasons, are the most common infections that could be spread due to an animal licking or scratching the area.

-Dangers of Elizabethan collars
+Side effects

 The use of the Elizabethan collar has been shown in one study to increase the number of fleas found on the bodies of flea-infested cats compared to flea-infested cats that did not wear the collar.
 This is attributed to the collar's preventing the animal from being able to properly groom.

 Some animals can be allergic to the plastic often used in the collars.
 Alternatives include inflatable and soft fabric collars.